joshuaai/twitter-app/help_login.md

 end
 ```

-Inside the users_signup_test, we assert the above method add the test
+Inside the `users_signup_test.rb` file, we assert the above method and add the test
 ```
 test "valid signup information" do
     get signup_path